 Longwall Top Coal Caving (LTCC) technology

 Yancoal introduced the Longwall Top Coal Caving (LTCC) mining technology to Australia at its Austar mine in 2006.
-Introduced in France, and further refined in China, top coal caving uses a modified long wall mining system.
+Developed in China, top coal caving uses a modified long wall mining system.

 The technology enables much greater resource recovery in thick seams such as Austar’s Greta Seam.
 By using the LTCC mining method, a further 80% of the additional coal in the seam can be accessed and recovered, significantly improving the total recovery of the in-ground coal resource and overall mine economics.

 The introduction of LTCC to Australia is a collaborative effort between Chinese, German and Australian engineers.
-Yancoal Australia’s major shareholder Yanzhou Coal Mining Company is acknowledged as being one of the safest and most productive users of the technique.
-The company holds patent rights to the design in China and Australia, and Austar's longwall equipment was manufactured under license by a German company (DBT).
+Yancoal Australia’s major shareholder Yanzhou Coal Mining Company, is acknowledged as being one of the safest and most productive users of the technique.
+The company holds and owns patent rights to the design in China and Australia, and Austar's longwall equipment was manufactured under license by a German company (DBT).

-The technology is being introduced to the North Goonyella underground mine in Queensland (owned by Peabody) under a partnership deal where Yanzhou owns the longwall and will share in the additional coal produced by using the technology.
-This will be the second installation of the LTCC in Australia.
+LTCC technology has also been introduced to the North Goonyella underground mine in Queensland (owned by Peabody) under a partnership deal where Yanzhou owns the longwall and shares in the additional coal produced by using the technology.
+This was the second installation of the LTCC in Australia.